Winterthur recognizes the diversity of the public’s needs and is committed to providing excellent service to all visitors to the museum and garden.

 Shuttles, garden trams, and most walking paths are wheelchair and stroller accessible.
 Wheelchairs and strollers are available at no cost at the Visitor Center and Galleries Reception Atrium for visitor convenience.
 Please note that a companion is needed to push these wheelchairs.

 Assistive listening systems are available for guided tours and special presentations.
-With at least one week’s notice, a sign-language interpreter can be hired for your visit.
+With at least one week’s notice, a sign-language interpreter is available for your visit.

-- High-contrast photographs and/or large-print scripts are available for selected exhibitions or audio tours.
+- High-contrast photographs and/or large-print scripts are available for selected exhibitions and audio tours.

 - Demonstration objects are available for touching in the Galleries and in the Touch-It Room.